Framework Implementation for NIST CSF 2.0 Compliance

 Robust Identity Management Protects Access

-Kiteworks supports compliance with the Protect function by providing robust identity management, access control, data security, platform security, and technology infrastructure resilience features.
-The platform offers granular role-based access controls, multi-factor authentication, and integration with existing identity providers.
-It employs multilayered encryption for data at rest and in transit, and provides secure collaboration through SafeEDIT.
-Kiteworks maintains a secure SDLC process, generates comprehensive log records, and prevents unauthorized software execution.
-The platform’s clustering mechanism, one-click updates, and secure virtual appliance architecture ensure high availability and resilience in normal and adverse situations.
+Kiteworks provides robust identity management with granular role-based access controls, multi-factor authentication, and identity provider integration.
+It employs multilayered encryption for data at rest and in transit, offers secure collaboration through SafeEDIT, and prevents unauthorized software execution.
+The platform’s clustering mechanism and virtual appliance architecture ensure high availability and resilience.

 Identity Management Protects Access